Course Catalog

 Students must complete a 2 week internship (40 hrs) and present a senior project.
 A passing senior project is a requirement for completion of the TVHS program.

-PIG and Economics
+Participation in Government and Economics

 Course Overview